Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 There isn't a straightforward answer here.
 It's mostly up to what you prefer.

-On the other side, iPhones offer a consistent experience across models, rapid software updates, and excellent integration with other Apple products.
-But on the price front, Android mobiles are available for much lower prices than iPhones.
+On the other side, iPhones offer a consistent experience across phone models, rapid software updates, and excellent integration with other Apple products.
+But on the price front, Android phones are available for much lower prices than iPhones.
 You also cannot customize the software or interface much.

 In general, we'd recommend iPhones for those looking for an easy-to-use device with exceptional quality while Android suits power users and the budget-minded better.

 Related Guide: Android vs. iPhone: Which Is Best for You?